-The Master Programme in Statistics at Uppsala University gives a solid foundation in statistical theory and a deeper knowledge in areas such as econometrics, psychometrics and biostatistics.
-This provides very good skills to critically analyse and interpret data from various application areas.
-With a degree from this programme you are well prepared and in demand for work in both the private and public sectors and for further studies in research education.
+The Master Programme in Statistics at Uppsala University offers you a solid foundation in statistical theory and a deeper knowledge of areas such as econometrics, psychometrics and biostatistics.
+This provides you with the skills to critically analyse and interpret data from various application areas.
+As a graduate you will be well-prepared and in-demand for work in both the private and public sectors and for further studies in research education.

 Work as a statistician also includes method development, which is to improve existing or develop new methods.
-With a masters degree in Statistics, you get a good base to work with the above tasks.
+With a Master’s degree in Statistics, you will receive the foundation needed to work with the above tasks.

 The programme begins with courses in Probability and Inference.
 These will consolidate and deepen the theoretical understanding of randomness and how to draw conclusions from data that contains random variation.